Alstom Coradia: Sweden

 The Coradia Nordic is used for Storstockholms Lokaltrafik (designated X60) for commuter services in and around the Stockholm area.
 In June 2012, Storstockholms Lokaltrafik placed a €440 million ($548 million) order for 46 Coradia Nordic trains; this reportedly brought the total orders of Nordic trains to 129.
 Several more contracts have been signed for other Swedish operators, principally Skånetrafiken in Skåne County.
 In February 2015, Skånetrafiken placed an order worth approximately €150 million for 25 Coradia Nordics.
 Both the Continental and Nordic varieties were originally marketed as Coradia Lirex.

 A version of the Coradia Duplex, the SJ X40, used by SJ AB, was originally supposed to be used for regional traffic around Mälaren in Sweden.
 However, SJ AB has also deployed the train on an intercity route between Stockholm and Gothenburg.

 United Kingdom

 Coradia 1000

 The first British units entered service in 2001.
 The family is represented by two sub-families.
-The diesel-powered Coradia 1000 family consists of Class 175 (27 units), a unit currently operating in Wales, and Class 180 Adelante (14 units), a 125 mph high-speed train used by Grand Central.
+The diesel-powered Coradia 1000 family consists of Class 175 (27 units) currently off lease, and Class 180 Adelante (14 units), a 125 mph high-speed train of which 12 units are used by Grand Central.